nellycheboi/moviedb/README.md

 ## Demo
-This is a nextJs webapp to search your next favorite movie 🍿🍿 Check it our here  [Movie DB Live 🍿](https://moviedb-eta.vercel.app/)
+This is a nextJs webapp to search your next favorite movie 🍿🍿 See Live version here 👉  [Movie DB Live 🍿](https://moviedb-eta.vercel.app/)

 ## Getting Started